 Last December, we published a special report entitled, Transsexuality (transwomen) and elite sport: scientific and ethical aspects (December 11th, 2019).
-In this particular bioethical issue, the final say is not a matter of opinion; only a rigorous scientific approach can resolve it.
+In this particular bioethical issue, the final say is not a matter of opinion; only a scientific approach can resolve it.
 In the aforementioned article, we wrote that “As a result, the statistical validity of study results was compromised, with the introduction of major biases depending on the condition of biological sex in the individuals recruited for such studies, implying openly different phenotypic characteristics between sexes that remain — albeit disguised — after hormonal gender transition treatments (SEGARRA, Ignacio, et al. Sex-divergent clinical outcomes and precision medicine: an important new role for institutional review boards and research ethics committees.
 Frontiers in Pharmacology, 2017, vol. 8, p.
 488.)
 (PRAGER, Eric.
 Addressing sex as a biological variable.
 Journal of Neuroscience Research, 2017, vol. 95, no 1-2.)”

 Women teams challenges with recruitation of new transgender players

 Since the report was published, the issue has also spread from elite sport to many other types of sports at all levels.
-This bitter controversy is affecting women’s sport mainly in English-speaking countries, and is perhaps the first time that some ideologies — trans, feminist, and women’s’ rights activists — have clashed in the field of sport.
+This controversy is affecting women’s sport mainly in English-speaking countries, and is perhaps the first time that some ideologies — trans, feminist, and women’s’ rights activists — have clashed in the field of sport.
 The issue has been brought to court several times, and has been widely broadcast in the media.
 In Internet searches alone, the subject appears more than 79 million times.

 The difficult matter to be resolved is fairness and equality in several sports when cis- and transwomen compete.
 The matter is heightened with the ideological and political interests of LGBT activists.